 4. Star Wars

 Since Disney took over Lucas films, they have been quick to add several star wars attractions.
 A new Star Wars simulator ride called Star Tours was introduced and Hyperspace Mountain was updated to become Star Wars Hyperspace Mountain.
 The quick-service restaurant in Discoveryland is also now Star Wars themed and even plays clips of the related cartoons on a large screen in there.
 There is a permanent meet and greet with Darth Vader and other characters can pop up now and again.
-In recent years, there has always been a Legends of the Force season (12th of January to 17th of March in 2019) which has extra Star Wars shows, parades, meet and greets and even a unique light and sound show that is projected against the Tower of Terror in the studio park.
+In recent years, there has always been a Legends of the Force season (11th of January to 15th of March in 2020) which has extra Star Wars shows, parades, meet and greets and even a unique light and sound show that is projected against the Tower of Terror in the studio park.
 With Disney now producing their own Star Wars films (as well as companion tv series), I imagine that we will see more and more of this as the park continues to update and expand and new characters will be introduced for meet and greets.
+There is a new Star Wars themed land in the works set to be finished around 2025 for Disneyland Paris which will be similar to Galaxy Edge which has recently opened in both the California and Florida parks.

 Alice in Wonderland is a classic Disney animated movie and one that is featured quite a lot in the park especially in Fantasyland.
-There are two rides directly related to Alice, The Mad Hatters tea cups and Alice’s
+There are two rides directly related to Alice, The Mad Hatters teacups and Alice’s Curious Labyrinth as well as a few themed decorations around that area too with some great photo opportunities!
+Alice and friends also do regularly scheduled meet and

 You can buy Alice in Wonderland HERE.